 Eat Portugal – the blog is a great starting point for foodies considering eating their way through Portugal. written by Portuguese journalists, in English, this blog is compiled by the two authors of the Eat Portugal book, Lucy Pepper and Célia Pedroso.
-Here you will find extracts from the book, suggestions, recipes and musings about Portuguese food.
+Here you will find extracts from the book, suggestions, recipes, and musings about Portuguese food.

 companhia portugueza do cha

 The hot tea beverage was first introduced to Europe by Portuguese priests and merchants in China during the 16th century.
-Less than 100 years later the Europe and the English Empire had become obsessed with the variety of teas that were arriving to their ports through Portuguese merchants.
-After the fall of the Portugese Empire it was a challenge to find a quality tea house and a proper tea service in the capital of Lisbon until this gem of a little shop opened in December 2015.
+Less than 100 years later Europe and the English Empire had become obsessed with the variety of teas that were arriving at their ports through Portuguese merchants.
+After the fall of the Portuguese Empire, it was a challenge to find a quality tea house and a proper tea service in the capital of Lisbon until this gem of a little shop opened in December 2015.
 The aromas are the first thing you will notice when you walk into the cozy Companhia Portugueza do Cha tea house.
-The owner is a passionate about teas, with an impressive selection from China, the Azores Islands, India, Vietnam, Nepal, And Japan just to name a few.
+The owner is passionate about teas, with an impressive selection from China, the Azores Islands, India, Vietnam, Nepal, And Japan just to name a few.
 The number 28 electric trolley stops right in front of the shop.

 Rua Poco dos Negros, 123